backdrop-contrib/role_theme_switcher/README.txt

 CONFIGURING AND USING
 ---------------------
-Go toadmin/people/rolethemes.
+Go to admin/people/rolethemeswitcher.
 Follow instructions on this page.

 Please note that this module overwrites themes set as default in admin/appearance.
 So if you do not want to overwrite this settings - you should set for your role in Role Theme Switcher a "default" theme, thus your settings won't be overwritten.